 - 2016, Pennsylvania: $475,000 Settlement.
 A male resident of a nursing home is receiving daily care from August 2009 - November 2010.
 In late September 2010, his health begins deteriorating and he begins showing bruising and cuts as a result of falls, decreased urine output, weight loss, and no interest in eating.
 He then develops a fever, and is diagnosed with a UTI and placed on Cipro.
 Although he has pressure ulcers developing and his mental condition is worsening, he is not taken from the nursing home to the hospital for two more days.
-After admission, he is diagnosed with sepsis and treated with IV antibiotics, however he dies shortly after.
-Plaintiff argues that the nursing home failed to hire and adequately train their staff, and failed to complete daily required records which could have prevented patients from receiving serious and permanent injuries.
+After admission, he is diagnosed with sepsis and treated with IV antibiotics.
+But he dies shortly after.
+Plaintiff argues that the nursing home failed to hire and adequately train their staff, and failed to complete daily required records which could have prevented patients from receiving severe and permanent injuries.
 Further, he is arguing that the nursing home failed to provide adequate and proper healthcare standards.
-The matter settled prior to trial, and plaintiff received $475,000.
+The matter settled before trial for $475,000.

 - 2015, California: $175,000 Settlement.
 An adult female suffers from a UTI and arrives at the emergency room.
-The doctors order tests consistent with normal UTI procedures, which show a serious infection.
+The doctor orders tests consistent with normal UTI procedures, which show a serious infection.
 The patient is never told of these results or instructed to return for treatment.
-She dies from sepsis eight days later, and alleges that the hospital failed to properly assess and treat her condition.
-The case settled prior to trial, for $175,000.
+She dies from sepsis eight days later and alleges that the hospital failed to properly assess and treat her condition.
+The case settled before trial for $175,000.

 - 2014, Massachusetts: $4,650,000 Settlement.
 A minor plaintiff arrives at the hospital with complaints of lethargy, incontinence, right leg pain, and is unresponsive.
 After an evaluation by the doctor's, she is diagnosed with tachycardia, tachypnea, and altered mental status and is admitted for observation.
 The symptoms worsen, and she is moved to the ICU, without immediate administration of antibiotics or intubation.
-She is suffering from sepsis, as a result of a MRSA infection, and now has permanent brain injury as a result of the failure to timely diagnose and treat the sepsis.
-The doctors argue that there was no reason to think she was suffering from sepsis when she arrived, however the case settled for $4,650,000 so obviously that defense was not too vigorous.
+She is suffering from sepsis, as a result of a MRSA infection, and now has a permanent brain injury as a result of the failure to timely diagnose and treat the sepsis.
+The doctors argue that there was no reason to think she was suffering from sepsis when she arrived.
+But the settled for $4,650,000 so obviously that defense was not too vigorous.

 - 2013, New Mexico: $2,250,000 Verdict.
 A 20-year old woman is in the hospital for a few weeks due to pancreatitis.
-Her status improves, however two days prior to discharge, she begins showing signs of deterioration.
+Her status improves, however, two days before discharge, she begins showing signs of deterioration.
 She is discharged from the hospital without antibiotics or supplemental oxygen or the results of her blood tests which show an infection.
 18 hours later, she is found non-responsive and is rushed to the hospital, where she dies the next day.
-The autopsy reveals that she died due to sepsis, and plaintiff argues that two days prior to being released she had signs of infection including fever, high pulse, and extremely low oxygen saturation rates along with trouble staying awake.
-The jury finds plaintiff, awarding her $2,250,000.
+The autopsy reveals that she died due to sepsis, and plaintiff argues that two days before being released she had signs of infection including fever, high pulse, and extremely low oxygen saturation rates along with trouble staying awake.
+The jury finds for the plaintiff, awarding her $2,250,000.